Planar Tur\'an Number of the $\Theta_6$: Proof of Theorem .

-To justify the existence of such partition, we prove sequence of claims about an upper bound of $24f(B)-17e(B)+6n(B)$ for each type of triangular-block which may possibly be contained in $G$.
-For simplicity of our computation, we define \begin{claim} Let $B$ be a $B_{5,a}$ block in $G$.
-Then $g(B)\leq 0$. \end{claim} \begin{proof} Let the exterior vertices of $B$ be labeled as $x_1,x_2$ and $x_3$ as shown in Figure \ref{b5a}.
-Since the graph is $2$-connected, $B$ contains at least $2$ junction vertices.
-We consider two cases depending on the number of junction vertices of $B$.
+To verify the existence of such a partition of triangular-blocks of $G$, we prove a sequence of claims about an upper bound of $24\hat{f}(B)-17e(B)+6\hat{v}(B)$ for each type of triangular-block $B$ which may possibly exist in $G$.

-\begin{enumerate} \item \textbf{$B$ contains exactly two junction vertices.}\\ Without loss of generality, assume that the vertices are $x_2$ and $x_3$ are the junction vertices.
-Let the exterior faces of the exterior edge $x_2x_3$ and the exterior path $x_2x_1x_3$ are respectively $F_1$ and $F_2$.
-It is an easy check that the size of $F_1$ and $F_2$ are at least $6$ and $7$ respectively.
-Clearly, the refinement $F_1'$ is with size at least $6$.
-Since $x_2x_1x_3$ is a bad cherry, then the refinement $F_2'$ is with size at least $6$.
-The number of triangular faces in $B$ is $5$.
-Thus, $f(B)\leq 5+1/6+1/6$.
-To get the optimal estimate of $n(B)$, we may assume that the junction vertices are shared with two blocks.
-Thus, $n(B)\leq 3+1/2+1/2$.
-Using $e(B)=9$, we get $g(B)\leq -1$.

-\item \textbf{$B$ contains three junction vertices.}\\ In this case each of the exterior edge has an exterior face of size at least $6$.
-Thus, $f(B)\leq 5+3/6$.
-To get the optimal estimate of $n(B)$, we may assume that the junction vertices are shared with two blocks.
-Thus, $n(B)\leq 2+3/2$.
-Therefore using $e(B)=9$ we obtain $g(B)\leq 0$.